ritaturk/xenko-docs/manual/get-started/project-structure.md

 # Project Structure

-This page will show how Game Studio organizes its project structure.
-Understanding the Xenko project structure is essential for knowing where to place and find files, collaboration and scaling your project.
+This page explains how the Game Studio organizes game projects.
+Understanding Xenko project structure is essential for knowing where to put and find files, team member collaboration and scaling your projects up.

-# Packages
+## Packages

-Game Studio organizes its projects in packages.
-A package is an collection of:
+The Game Studio organizes your project into packages.

+A package is a container composed of:

-* Assets: An asset is a representation of an object or resource inside the editor, see [Introduction to Assets](introduction-to-assets.md) for more information.
+* Assets: An asset is a representation of an object of your game inside the editor.
-* Resources: Resources refers to raw files such as images, textures, and audio, that are embedded in the package.
-* Scripts: Scripts contain logic that make your game dynamic, see [Scripting in Xenko](scripting-in-xenko.md) for more information.
+  See [Introduction to Assets](introduction-to-assets.md) for more information.
+* Resources: A resource is a data file used by an asset such as an image, a 3D model, a sound file, etc.
+* Code files: The code files of your game, that is scripts, shader and effect files.
+  For more information about scripts, see [Scripting in Xenko](scripting-in-xenko.md).
+* Dependencies to other packages.

-A package can depend on other packages.
-A package and all its dependencies make up an independent unit that can be reused in other games or applications.
+A package (with its dependencies) makes up an independent block that can be reused in other games or applications.

+> [!NOTE]
+> A game is a package having a main executable (entry point).

-## Package directory structure
+## Package Directory Structure

-In Game Studio, a package is a collection of Assets, Resources, Scripts.
-The Solution explorer in Game Studio displays the folder hierarchy of your game, which matches the package folder structure.

-For example, for a project named 'MyGame', the directory structure is as follows:
+The Game Studio creates one dedicated folder for each package of your game.
+Inside each of these folders, it organizes the different files as follow (example of a package named 'MyPackage'):

 ![Xenko Sample Directory Structure](media/sample-project-directory-structure.png)

-1. **Assets** Contains all the assets used in the project.
-(Models, materials, etc.)
+1. **Assets**: Contains all the assets of the package.
+The Game Studio automatically creates an asset file for each asset created inside the editor.
-2. **Bin** Contains all the binariesof yours game on the respective platform.
-A subdirectory for each platform is created, and contains the files needed to run on that platform.
+2. **Bin**: Contains all the binaries of your package or game.
+A sub-directory is created for each platform.
+   In the case of a game, it contains all the files needed to run your game on the specified platform.
-3. **MyGame.Game** Contains all the game specific source code.
+3. **MyPackage.Game**: Contains all the source code of your package.
-4. **MyGame._Platform_** Contains all the platform specific source code.
-A subdirectory containing the platform name is created for every selected platform. (e.g. MyGame.Linux, MyGame.Windows etc.).
+4. **MyPackage._Platform_**: It the case of a game, it contains all the platform specific source code and main entry points for the platform.
-5. **Resources** Contains all files containing the raw information that needs to be embedded in the game, like: images, audio, FBX files, XML files, etc.
+5. **obj**: Contains all build cached files.
+If you want to force a complete asset and code rebuild, you can delete this folder.
+6. **Resources**: This is the place where you should copy all resource files.

+> [!WARNING]
+> Xenko doesn't automatically copy resource files into the dedicated resource folder, it is your job to do so.
+> We made this choice to avoid useless copies and so that you can organize your resource files as you want.
+> However make sure that relative paths to the resource files are the same on all your machines.
+> If not, your project won't be sharable between the different members of your team.

+> [!TIP]
+> Note that the directory structure matches what the Solution explorer displays inside the Game Studio.

-Now, as you know how to organize your project, you can start creating your own assets, see [Introduction to Assets](introduction-to-assets.md).
+Now that you know how to properly organize your project, you can start creating the assets of your game, see [Introduction to Assets](introduction-to-assets.md).